isomerpages/moe-bedoksouthsec/_curriculum/Full Subject Based Banding (FSBB).md

-For more information on Full SBB, visit [www.moe.gov.sg/microsites/psle-fsbb](https://www.moe.gov.sg/microsites/psle-fsbb/index.html).
+For more information on Full SBB, visit [www.moe.gov.sg/microsites/psle-fsbb](https://www.moe.gov.sg/microsites/psle-fsbb/index.html). <br>
 For more information on how our school will be implementing Full SBB, you can contact us at bsss@moe.edu.sg.